The FTSE 100 index has recently moved above the 7,000 level though it is fair to say that progress has been slow and cautious.

 With interest rates at historically low levels on cash and bonds none of the alternatives look appealing.

 On top of that timing investment back into the stock market is just as tricky as timing an exit.

-When he died Ronald Read left an estate worth $8m, yet this WWII veteran only ever worked in a garage and as a caretaker in a local store.
-He rarely traded his shares, preferring to reinvest the dividends he received from his portfolio of 95 blue chip high dividend paying companies.
+When he died, Ronald Read left an estate worth $8m, yet this WWII veteran only ever worked in a garage and as a caretaker in a local store.
+He rarely traded his shares, preferring to reinvest the dividends he received from his portfolio of 95 blue-chip dividend-paying companies.